-We expect to continue to incur significant expenditures in the near future as we increase our research and developments efforts with respect to our product candidates.
-Our material cash needs for the next 24 months will include, among other expenses, (i) costs of preclinical and clinical trials, (ii) employee salaries, (iii) payments for rent and operation of our manufacturing facilities, (iv) fees to our consultants and legal advisors, patents and fees for service providers in connection with our research and development efforts and (v) payment of principal and interest on our outstanding convertible promissory notes and other debt.
+We expect to continue to incur significant expenditures in the near future as we increase our research and developments efforts with respect to our product candidates given the receipt of the CRL from the FDA discussed above, we expect to incur additional expenses in connection with any resubmission.
+We cannot anticipate the costs or the timing of the occurrence of such costs.
+In addition, to the extent we need to obtain additional financing in connection with this process or with any additional clinical testing that may be required, it may be more difficult for us to do so given the volatility of the price of our common stock.
+Our material cash needs for the next 24 months will include, among other expenses, (i) costs of preclinical and clinical trials, (ii) employee salaries, (iii) payments for rent and operation of our manufacturing facilities, (iv) fees to our consultants and legal advisors, patent advisors and fees for service providers in connection with our research and development efforts and (v) payment of interest on our outstanding 2024 Notes.
 We believe that the funds currently available to us are sufficient to satisfy our capital needs for at least 12 months.

-We may be required to raise additional capital in the future in order to develop and commercialize our product candidates and continue research and development activities.
+As discussed above, we may be required to raise additional capital to develop our product candidates and continue research and development activities.
 Our ability to raise capital, and the amounts of necessary capital, will depend on many other factors, including:

-- our efforts, combined with those of Chiesi, to commercialize PRX-102; - the progress and results of our clinical trials, particularly the PRX-102 BALANCE study; - our progress in commercializing BioManguinhos alfataliglicerase in Brazil; - the duration and cost of discovery and preclinical development and laboratory testing and clinical trials for our product candidates; - the timing and outcome of regulatory review of our product candidates; and - the costs involved in preparing, filing, prosecuting, maintaining, defending and enforcing patent claims and other intellectual property rights.
+- our efforts, combined with those of Chiesi, to file for resubmission with the FDA and to commercialize PRX-102; - our progress in commercializing BioManguinhos alfataliglicerase in Brazil; - the duration and cost of discovery and preclinical development and laboratory testing and clinical trials for our product candidates; - the timing and outcome of regulatory review of our product candidates; - the costs involved in preparing, filing, prosecuting, maintaining, defending and enforcing patent claims and other intellectual property rights; and - the costs associated with any litigation claims.

 We expect to finance our future cash needs through corporate collaborations, licensing or similar arrangements, public or private equity offerings and/or debt financings.
-We currently do not have any commitments for future external funding, except with respect to the development-related payments and milestone payments that may become payable under the Chiesi Agreements and under our agreement with SarcoMed.
-In addition, our ATM program provides us with a quick and efficient manner to raise capital through the sale of shares of our common stock.
-To date, we have the right to raise an additional \$16.2 million of capital through sales of our common stock through the ATM program.
+We currently do not have any commitments for future external funding, except with respect to the development-related payments and milestone payments that may become payable under the Chiesi Agreements.
+On July 2, 2021, we entered into the Sales Agreement in connection with a new ATM program pursuant to which we may sell from time to time through the Agent ATM Shares having an aggregate offering price of up to \$20.0 million.
+On the same date, we terminated our former ATM program.